Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: EXPERIMENTS

-}: VALDB~\cite{variance-aware}, ColSTIM~\cite{lst}---linear dueling bandits with and without variance-awareness, respectively---and Neural Dueling Bandits (NDB)~\cite{ndb} with both UCB and TS methods.
-The NDB approach employs fully connected neural networks to approximate nonlinear utility functions, while the Gram matrix is constructed from the gradients of all learnable parameters.
-As a result, the dimensionality of the Gram matrix directly scales with the total number of learnable parameters.
+To benchmark their performance, we compare them with the following baselines: VACDB~\citep{variance-aware}, ColSTIM~\citep{lst}---linear dueling bandits with and without variance-awareness, respectively---and Neural Dueling Bandits (NDB)~\citep{ndb} with both UCB and TS methods.
+We used the official implementations without modification.

-As shown in \Cref{fig:main_result_all}, the proposed NVLDB variants---Neural-$\sigma$-aware-UCB and Neural-$\sigma$-aware-TS---consistently outperform the baseline algorithms in cumulative average regret across all three tasks (with context dimension $\dim=5$ and $K=5$), while exhibiting sublinear cumulative regret under nonlinear utility functions.
+\cref{fig:main_result_all} shows that the proposed NVLDB variants--under both UCB and TS methods--consistently outperform the baseline algorithms in cumulative average regret across all three tasks (with context dimension $\dim=5$ and $K=5$) while exhibiting sublinear cumulative regret under nonlinear utility functions.

-Additional experimental results, including evaluations on real datasets and ablation studies, as well as detailed descriptions of experimental settings and hyperparameters, are provided in \cref{sec:addexp} of the supplementary material, where we also evaluate variance-agnostic methods for comparison.
+{ \paragraph{Scalability and Robustness.} To verify scalability, we conducted additional experiments with higher dimensions ($d=100$, $m=100$, square utility) and wider networks ($m\in\{500, 1000\}$, $d=5$, square utility) over $T=10{,}000$ rounds.
+All NVLDB variants maintain sublinear regret (decreasing $R(T)/T$), confirming robustness well beyond the settings in prior work~\citep{ndb, bui2024variance}.
+For instance, with $d=100$, NVLDB-UCB-ASYM achieves $R(10000)/10000 = 6.05 \pm 0.74$; with wider networks ($m=500$), NVLDB-UCB-OSYM achieves $0.39 \pm 0.04$.
+Detailed results are provided in \cref{sec:width_sensitivity} and \cref{sec:high_dim}.